-Officials from the State Tax Commission assume the proposal has an unknown fiscal impact.
-Assessment reductions will impact negatively the revenue for school districts, counties, cities and other taxing jurisdiction who are supported by property taxes.
+Officials from the State Tax Commission assume the proposed SCS has an unknown fiscal impact.
+Assessment reductions will impact negatively the revenue for school districts, counties, cities and other taxing jurisdiction who are supported by property taxes in county designated by the restriction.
 This bill reduces the amount of personal property tax revenues equal to the increase in real property tax revenues so this would eliminate an increase in local revenues until the percentage for personal property assessment reaches zero.

-Officials from Office of Administration - Budget and Planning (B&P) assume this proposal would reduce the assessment percentage for personal property each year, starting with tax year 2023 and ending tax year 2073.
+In response to the previous version, officials from Office of Administration - Budget and Planning (B&P) assumed this proposal would reduce the assessment percentage for personal property each year, starting with tax year 2023 and ending tax year 2073.
 B&P notes that the assessment percentage for personal property is currently 33.3%.
 The reduction in the assessment percentage will be by an amount that would offset increases in assessed valuation of real property each tax year.
 In other words, the revenues generated under the personal property tax would be reduced by an amount to offset any revenue gains from increased real property values.